Reducing the Trotter error of Hamiltonian dynamics with multi-product formulas¶

 [14]:

 Normally, this is the step in the pattern during which you optimize your circuits for execution on hardware.
-Here, since we only use a noiseless simulator, we simple transpile our circuit for a GenericBackendV2.
+Here, since we only use a noiseless simulator, we simply transpile our circuit for a GenericBackendV2.

 [15]: